Horne's (restaurant): Today

 As of April 2024, the company operates 1 location in Virginia.
-The Port Royal, Virginia Horne's which still features almost all of the original designs and look of the restaurant is the last true remaining restaurant of the former chain.
+The Port Royal, Virginia Horne's which still features almost all of the original designs and look of the restaurant is the last remaining restaurant of the former chain.
 It also serves as a tourist destination for travelers and families stationed at Fort A.P.
 Hill.
-This location was built in 1960 and still features the original equipment used for making the milk shakes.
+This location was built in 1960 and still features the original equipment used for making the milkshakes.
 In Florence, South Carolina, a former Horne's still bearing the name but with no connection to the original restaurant remained open until 2013.
 None of the Horne's Motor Lodges remain open today.
-The last motel to close its doors, in Ocala, FL, was demolished in early December 2014.
+The last motel to close its doors, in Ocala, Florida, was demolished in early December 2014.

 Menu

 Horne's sold a variety of meals, including the "Circus Burger" which was a hamburger with coleslaw.
 Another popular item was the fried chicken.
-Horne's also served charbroiled hamburgers, steak, home-baked pecan pies, and breakfast all day long.
-The candies sold included pecan rolls, pralines, forty-two varieties of kettle fresh candies, and chocolates.
+Horne's also served charbroiled hamburgers, steak, home-baked pecan pies, and all day breakfast.
+The candies sold included pecan rolls, pralines, forty-two varieties of kettle candies, and various chocolates.